OniceFenice/OniceFenice/README.md

 ## Hi there 👋 I’m Eli!
 <br></br>
 💻 Learning and Growing:
-I’m currently diving into new programming languages and sharpening my skills with ones I’ve used before.
+I’m currently diving into new programming languages and sharpening my skills with ones I’ve used before
 <br></br>
 🚀 Passionate About:
 <br></br>
-• Exploring creative solutions through code.
+• Exploring creative solutions through code
-• Building projects that make an impact.
+• Building projects that make an impact
-• Continuously learning and evolving.
+• Continuously learning and evolving
 <br></br>
 🌱 What I’m Working On:
 <br></br>
-• Relearning fundamentals and advanced concepts.
+• Relearning fundamentals and advanced concepts

 • Exploring frameworks and tools that spark my curiosity.
 <br></br>